This article discusses the impact of deleted values, such as a ticket field or tag, in your automations and how to correct the deleted values error.

 However, on the back-end automations rely on tags for a lot of their functionality.
-So what if we go back to that 'pears' field value and change the tag for that field value instead of its name?
+So what happens if we go back to that pears field value and change the tag for that field value instead of its name?

 If we change that tag to something else and then go back to look at our automation condition, we can see that it has broken that condition and now we are presented with an error "Value no longer exists.
 Choose another."

-If instead of changing the tag, we just deleted the entire field value 'pears', we'll find that the exact same thing happens and we get the error in our automation condition stating "Value no longer exists.
+If instead of changing the tag, we just deleted the entire field value pears, we find that the exact same thing happens and we get the error in our automation condition stating "Value no longer exists.
 Choose another."